 This is Credit Corp

-Credit Corp is Australia's largest provider of responsible financial services in the credit-impaired consumer segment.
-We are committed to providing genuine and affordable financial solutions for our customers, with the goal of improving their financial situation.
-Our success and reputation is based on a culture of strong compliance systems and transparency, combined with a respectful and understanding approach to our customers.
-Our superior analytics capabilities, advanced technology and responsible approach are key to staying ahead of the market.
+credit-impaired consumer segment.
+We improving their financial situation.
+Our success and reputation is based on a respectful and understanding approach to our customers.
+Our superior analytics capabilities, advanced technology and ahead of the market.

 About this report